 ‘You are commando?’
 Her eyebrows raised even further and eyes glinted.

-After the months of having strangers stare at his legs, he didn’t feel terribly conscious sitting in his shirt and underwear, and Katrina was fussing with her flesh-and-blood leg anyway.
+After the months of having strangers stare at his body, he didn’t feel terribly conscious sitting in his shirt and underwear, and Katrina was fussing with her flesh-and-blood leg anyway.
 Removing the sockets caused a wince.
-He’d been lucky with the scars healing, but he still had problems if he spent much time standing or walking.
-The skin of one stump was dangerously reddened but not blistered or broken.
+He’d been lucky with the scars healing, but he still had problems after a lot of standing or walking.
+The skin of one stump was dangerously reddened, but not blistered or broken.

-He exhaled with relief.
-If not for Katrina’s intervention, he would have been back in his chair for a week or so, and being scolded by the nurses for overdoing it.
-He watched her for a few minutes.
-The plain, white blouse showed only a shadow of cleavage.
+Thom exhaled.
+Katrina’s timely intervention had saved him from being confined to the chair for a week or so.
+His gaze returned to her.
+The plain, white blouse showed a shadow of cleavage.
 Her black skirt completed the standard bartending ensemble.
 ‘Thank you, Katrina.’

 The absurdity struck him.
-He threw his head back and guffawed with laughter.
+He guffawed.
 She joined in.
 The nagging discomfort had dissipated with the removal of damp clothes and his legs.
-Somehow, they ended up snuggled together on the sofa.
+Somehow, they ended up snuggled together.

 Thom felt tired, but somehow content.
 He yawned.
-‘Of all places to recommend for a date, I’m glad Rob recommended the bistro.’
+‘Of all places to recommend for a date, I’m glad Rob suggested the bistro.’

 ‘Rob?
 Rob Jones?
 Big guy, plays rugby?’